Icinga/icinga2/doc/17-language-reference.md

     *p = "Hi!"
     log(value) // Prints "Hi!" because the variable was changed

+### Namespaces <a id="namespaces"></a>

+Namespaces can be used to organize variables and functions.
+They are used to avoid name conflicts.
+The `namespace` keyword is used to create a new namespace:

+    namespace Utils {
+        function calculate() {
+            return 2 + 2
+        }
+    }

+The namespace is made available as a global variable which has the namespace's name (e.g. `Utils`):

+    Utils.calculate()

+The `using` keyword can be used to make all attributes in a namespace available to a script without having to explicitly specify the namespace's name for each access:

+    using Utils
+    calculate()

+The `using` keyword only has an effect for the current file and only for code that follows the keyword:

+    calculate() // This will not work.
+    using Utils

+The following namespaces are automatically imported as if by using the `using` keyword:

+* System
+* Types
+* Icinga

 ### Function Calls <a id="function-calls"></a>

 Functions can be called using the `()` operator: